dy/piezo/docs/issues.md

     + that also works good as indicator of non-argument variables ~ ? should non-prefixed params possibly generate two versions?
       + default params better be direct fn values (helps problematic defaults case), prefixed - for batch
+    - unclear how to redirect a-param clause to k-param ? name multiprefixed as `akVolume`
+        + csound's gi proves for this case
+        - ? how do we make direct param, aParam and kParam altogether?

   4. `amp as kParam`
+    + same as 2
     + no destructuring issue
     + more human-readable
     - longer lines, ~ although not much longer than colon